rackerlabs/design-system/_component_design/tabset.md

 ---
-title: Tabset
+title: Tabs
 parent: Content Areas
 layout: component
 category: Components
 usage: >
-  Tabs provide users with the ability to access multiple sections of content seperated by tabs.
-This seperation makes it easy to explore and switch between different views.
-Tabs enable content organization at a high level, such as switching between views, data sets, or functional aspects of an app.
+  A tab is a hidden section of content on a page.
+Tabs enable users to easily switch between multiple sections of a page without losing context.
+Tabs help organize content at a high level, such as switching between views, data sets, or the functional aspects of an application.
 preview-image: preview-images/tabs.svg
 resource: true
 status: stable
-last-modified: 2017-09-11
+last-modified: 2018-05-08
 helix-ui-css: true
 helix-ui-javascript: true
 ---